Dickcissel

 The dickcissel (Spiza americana) is a small seed-eating migratory bird in the family Cardinalidae.
 It breeds on the prairie grasslands of the Midwestern United States and winters in Central America, northern Colombia, and northern Venezuela.
-It is the only member of the genus Spiza, though some sources list another supposedly extinct species (see below).
+It is the only member of the genus Spiza, though some sources list another supposedly extinct species.

 Taxonomy

 The dickcissel was formally described in 1789 by German naturalist Johann Friedrich Gmelin under the binomial name Emberiza americana.
-Gmelin based his description on Thomas Pennant's "black throated bunting" which Pennant had described and illustrated in 1785 in his Arctic Zoology.
-The dickcissel is the only species placed in the genus Spiza that was introduced in 1824 by French naturalist Charles Lucien Bonaparte.
+Gmelin based his account on the "black throated bunting" that the Welsh naturalist Thomas Pennant had described and illustrated in 1785 in his Arctic Zoology.
+The dickcissel is now the only species placed in the genus Spiza that was introduced in 1824 by French naturalist Charles Lucien Bonaparte.
 The genus name Spiza is the Ancient Greek word for a common type of finch, now assumed to be a chaffinch.
 The species is monotypic; no subspecies are recognised.

 The dickcissel is part of a group of the Cardinalidae that also includes Amaurospiza, Cyanocompsa, Cyanoloxia, and Passerina.
 Spiza is the only one among these that lacks blue structural colors in its plumage.
 Though the color pattern and habits of the dickcissel make it stand apart from other Cardinalidae, its robust, cone-shaped bill – stouter than in American sparrows or true finches, which it somewhat resembles at first glance – gives away its relationships.